-In our English and Communication & Theatre classes, we strive to spark and nurture in our students their talents in reading, writing, the dramatic arts, and public speaking.
-Building upon four key skills – analytical reading, analytical writing, creative expression and performance, and public speaking – we encourage our students’ critical thinking and creativity in exploring complex and diverse classic and contemporary texts, a variety of writing styles, and a wide range of experiences in drama.
-In all, we hope to create an environment where students develop a lasting appreciation of the literary and dramatic arts as they craft their own voices and vision as writers, performers, and vision as writers, performers, and speakers.
+In our English and Communication & Theatre classes, we strive to spark and nurture in our students their capacities in reading, writing, the dramatic arts, and public speaking.
+Building upon four key skills – analytical reading & writing, creative expression, performance, and public speaking – we encourage our students’ critical thinking and creativity in exploring complex and diverse classic and contemporary texts, a variety of writing styles, and a wide range of experiences in drama.
+Overall, we hope to create an environment where students develop a lasting appreciation of the literary and dramatic arts as they craft their own voices and vision as writers, performer, and speakers.

 The goal of the arts program is to develop an understanding of how art is made and to appreciate the roles art has played through the centuries.
-Building skills in discovery, perception and analysis, as well as the development of technical expertise, provide the tools for creative problem-solving in individual art-making.
-The creation of artworks and the understanding of creative concepts, aesthetics, and criticism are essential to one another and form the core of our integrated arts curriculum.
+Building skills in discovery, perception and analysis, as well as the development of technical expertise, provide the tools for creative problem-solving in the arts.
+The creation of artwork and the understanding of creative concepts, aesthetics, and criticism are essential and form the core of our integrated arts curriculum.

-Competency in a second language is an essential tool in an increasingly diverse population and global community.
+Competency in a second language is an essential tool in an increasingly global community.
 The development of fluency in another language allows one to better understand and appreciate other cultures as well as their own.
-As students’ progress through the program their ability to communicate will become increasingly sophisticated, as will the content and scope of the topics and issues involved.
-Those topics and issues will ultimately include: facts about social class, religion, ethnicity, or in the larger community; values and beliefs; art, drama, music, history, and literature; information about and reactions to historical and contemporary events.
+Topics include: facts about social class, religion, ethnicity, values and beliefs, art, drama, music, history, literature, information about and reactions to historical and contemporary events.

-The chief goals of our mathematics instruction is the development of problem solving abilities and understanding.
-We believe that these are at the heart of mathematics, and that they transfer to other academic areas and beyond.
-Thus, we emphasize creative and alternative methods of viewing and solving problems as opposed to a more mechanical, formula-oriented style of learning; in classroom instruction.
+The chief goals of our mathematics instruction is to emphasize creative and alternative methods of viewing and solving problems, as opposed to a more mechanical, formula-oriented style of learning.
 Classroom instruction and homework assignments are structured to include problem solving so that students experience the satisfaction and joy of doing mathematics and achieve a sense of mathematical self-reliance.

-We aim to inspire more of our students to study science at an advanced level and provide them with a strong foundation.
-Hands-on investigations and projects are central to science education.
-Therefore, all core science courses include a dedicated laboratory component.
+We provide students with a strong foundation in science and encourage them to pursue more advanced concepts beyond the classroom.
+Hands-on investigations and projects are central to our science curriculum, therefore, all core science courses include a dedicated laboratory component.
 We promote interdisciplinary connections between science, mathematics, history, and the arts.
-Because science never stands still, we continue to adapt our curriculum and encourage all students to pursue research at the frontiers of science.